hudsonvalleydigitalnetwork/hasviolet/development/README.md

 ## XARPS eXtensible Amateur Radio Payload Specification (DRAFT)
-* This is a Work-in-Progress still being crafted.
-It is being shared to seed ideas for others.
+This is a Work-in-Progress still being crafted.
+The spec itself is being shared to seed ideas for others.
+Tools listed are highly experimental.

+### XARPS.py
+* XARPS Library

+### XARPS-workbench_local.py
+* XARPS Packet generator and parser using local file

+### XARPS-workbench_rxtx.py
+* XARPS Packet generator and parser using local file with RX and TX capability